TakafumiSakagami/cpiaengine/Dev Assets/Script Converter/README.md

 `convert_txt_to_dialogue.py` is a python script that can take a plain text file containing your writtenprose and turn it into generic dialogue code blocks.

+It is provided as a python script so that developers may modify the automation process to suit their needs, however, if there's demand for an .exe version, I'll add that.

-In the process, it'll convert every ... into \` which, with the provided font, looks like … to save screen space.
+Upon running the script, it'll convert every ... into \` which, with the provided font, looks like … to save screen space.

 It will also add a | to the end of each line, which by default acts as the sentence ending symbol.